 Specialist Outpatient Waiting Time Report

-Release of the second Specialist Outpatient Waiting Time Report
+Release of the third Specialist Outpatient Waiting Time Report

-The second Specialist Outpatient Waiting Time Report, providing information about outpatient waiting times as of 31 July 2018, is now available.
+The third Specialist Outpatient Waiting Time Report, providing information about outpatient waiting times as of 31 October 2018, is now available.

-Since the development of the first Report, the Department for Health and Wellbeing has been working with metropolitan Local Health Networks, clinicians and data teams to improve the accuracy and availability of information to be included in the second Report.
+The Department for Health and Wellbeing has been working with metropolitan Local Health Networks, clinicians and data teams to improve the accuracy and availability of information to be included in these Reports.

-For more information about changes made to the second Report, see the Release of the second Specialist Outpatient Waiting Time Report Fact Sheet (PDF 115KB).
+For more information about changes made to the third Report, see the Release of the third Specialist Outpatient Waiting Time Report Fact Sheet (PDF 281KB).